trianglesis/AQS-Indoor/doc/README.md

 # How to

-WIll add here compiled and short desctiptions for project modules and setup.
+Will add here compiled and short desctiptions for project modules and setup.

 # Wifi